-Approximately 1/3 of the plants in the park are non-native.
-Thirty of these non-native plants also are considered invasive or 'weedy' species that will or are likely to cause significant environmental or economic harm and/or pose a threat to human health.
-Non-native, invasive plants are our target in the 'war on weeds.'
+Thirty of the around 300 non-native plants found at Valley Forge are also considered invasive or "weedy" species that can cause significant environmental or economic harm, and/or pose a threat to human health.
+Non-native, invasive plants are our target in the "war on weeds."

 Why We Fight

-The negative impacts that non-native invasive plants have on native plants and animals is called biological pollution or biopollution.
+The negative impacts that non-native, invasive plants have on native plants and animals is called biological pollution or biopollution.
 At Valley Forge invasive plants are considered a direct threat to natural resources because they:

-But, What Can I Do?
+What Can I Do?